JKapella/SystemBuilderApp/README.md

 # SystemBuilderApp
-A simple js based app to procedurally generate a star system
+A simple js based app to procedurally generate a star system and create an animated visualisation using CSS.

 ## Notes